artemis_humans_space_moon_gateway_main

 An identified technology area requiring further development to meet future exploration, science, and other mission needs.

-NASA identified an initial list of 187 shortfalls and invites you to give input on your critical technology needs using this feedback mechanism.
+NASA has identified a list of 32 technology shortfalls and invites you to give input on your critical technology needs using this feedback mechanism.

 Whether you’re part of the space technology community or an interested member of the public, your input is invaluable.
-By registering and providing your feedback, you’ll help inform an integrated list of national space technology priorities.
-NASA will make the prioritized list available to stakeholders and the public.
+By registering and providing your feedback, you’ll help inform of national space technology priorities.
+NASA will analyze and aggregate the rankings to produce priority lists for each stakeholder group, which will be made publicly available for continued collaboration.

 Understanding and prioritizing the most important and impactful efforts allows STMD to appropriately direct available resources to best support mission needs for NASA and the nation.